 - one of the Vice-Presidents performs the function of Association Treasurer.

-- The Committee may offer to suitable persons the title of Honorary President but this shall carry no rights to membership of the Executive Committee and no vote.
+i.
+The Committee may offer to suitable persons the title of Immediate Past-President but this shall carry no rights to membership of the Executive Committee and no vote.

 F - General Secretariat - Regional Delegates

 a.
 The General Secretariat constitutes the technical and administrative body of the Association; its functions are exercised in accordance with the directions of the Executive Committee.

 b.
 Its location and its organisation will be the subject of negotiation between the Executive Committee and the Labour Department of the host country which accepts it and provides the assistance necessary for its functioning.
 Its location should preferably be near Geneva in order to facilitate technical relations with the International Labour Office.